Limp Bizkit: Formation and early years (1994–1996)

 Limp Bizkit developed a cult following in the underground music scene, particularly at the Milk Bar, an underground punk club in Jacksonville.
-The band's local popularity was such that Sugar Ray, who had a major label contract, opened for a then-unsigned Limp Bizkit at Velocity with hip hop group Funkdoobiest.
-Milkbar owner Danny Wimmer stated that Limp Bizkit "had the biggest draw for a local band.
+The band's local popularity was such that Sugar Ray, who had a major label contract, opened for a then-unsigned Limp Bizkit at Velocity with hip-hop group Funkdoobiest.
+Milk Bar owner Danny Wimmer stated that Limp Bizkit "had the biggest draw for a local band.
 They went from playing [for] ten people to eight hundred within months.
 Fred ... was always marketing the band.
 He would go to record stores and get people involved, he was in touch with high schools."
-However, the band knew that to achieve national success, it would have to distinguish themselves in its live performances.
+However, the band knew that to achieve national success, it would have to distinguish itself in its live performances.
 Attracting crowds by word of mouth, the band gave energetic live performances, covering George Michael's "Faith" and Paula Abdul's "Straight Up" and featuring Borland in bizarre costumes.
 Borland's theatrical rock style was the primary attraction for many concert attendees.

 Durst unsuccessfully tried to attract attention from A&R representatives at various labels by pretending to be the band's manager.
-Later when Korn performed in town as the opening act for Sick of It All, Durst invited Korn to drink beer and tattoo them.
+Later, when Korn performed in town as the opening act for Sick of It All, Durst invited Korn to drink beer and tattoo them.
 Although Durst's tattoos were unimpressive, he was able to persuade Reginald "Fieldy" Arvizu to listen to a demo, consisting of the songs "Pollution", "Counterfeit", and "Stalemate".
-Korn added a then-unsigned Limp Bizkit to two tours, which exposed the band to a new audience.
-The band attempted to expand its sound by auditioning an additional guitarist, but Borland soon determined that another guitarist was not the answer and DJ Lethal, formerly of the hip hop group House of Pain, joined the band as a turntablist after a successful practice performance.
-Joining the band gave Lethal an opportunity to experiment with his turntable technique in ways that hip hop had not allowed him to do, helping shape the band's style.
+Korn then added Limp Bizkit, still unsigned, to two tours that exposed the band to a new audience.
+The band attempted to expand its sound by auditioning an additional guitarist, but Borland soon determined that another guitarist was not the answer and DJ Lethal, formerly of the hip-hop group House of Pain, joined the band as a turntablist after a successful practice performance.
+Joining the band gave Lethal an opportunity to experiment with his turntable technique in ways that hip-hop had not allowed him to do, helping shape the band's style.
 Due to creative differences, Borland left the band at this point.